What Is Quackgrass and How Do I Control It?

 Don't waste your time hand-pulling quackgrass.
 Even the tiniest bit of rhizome (underground stem) left behind in the soil will simply produce more of this tenacious weed.

-The quickest way to get rid of quackgrass in your garden and landscape beds is by spraying it with Roundup® Ready-To-Use Weed & Grass Killer III.
-Be prepared, though: Thanks to this plant’s hardy nature and extensive root system, it may require a second application to wipe it out completely.
+The quickest way to get rid of quackgrass in your garden and landscape beds is by spraying it with Roundup® Weed & Grass Killer with Sure Shot Wand.
+Be prepared, though: Thanks to this plant's hardy nature and extensive root system, it may require a second application to wipe it out completely.

 Another way to kill quackgrass is to smother it with mulch.
 Adding a 2-3 inch layer of wood chips or laying down landscape fabric or black plastic can help prevent quackgrass from popping up in your garden beds.
 However, the rhizomes of quackgrass may continue to creep along until they finally find a spot where they can send up a shoot.

 If you don't have quackgrass or have just a very small amount of it, do whatever you can to prevent it from making inroads in your yard.
 It's crucial to stop this weed early, before it has a chance to mature and cast its evil spell over your yard.